 Our first minister, the Rev. Allan Blanch, began in March 1970 as Curate-in-charge.
 Allan was a faithful preacher of God's Word.
 He left in February 1974 to take up ministry at St.Barnabas' Broadway.
 In April 1974 the Rev. David Hewetson was appointed as Curate-in-charge and when the application to become a fully fledged parish was approved by Synod in 1978, David became our first Rector.
 David continued a faithful teaching, preaching and pastoral ministry until December 1989.
 The Rev. Max Boys joined us in January 1991 and retired in June 2009.
 Max exercised a faithful ministry and was particularly noted for his pastoral care.
 During his time the staff team developed and grew.
 The Rev. Tom Henderson-Brooks joined us as our Senior Minister in November 2009.
 After six years Tom and Caroline have taken up responsibility for the Parish of North Rockhampton.
-Currently we are blessed to have our assistant minister Glenn Gardner as our acting rector.
-We look forward to welcoming the Rev. Shane Dirks, his wife Rachel and their family in June this year when Shane takes up the role as rector.
-We are excited by the opportunities this change will bring.
+Our current Rector, Rev. Shane Dirks, his wife Rachel and their family began ministering at St Philip's in June 2015.

 We believe it is true to say that over the years there has been a real growth in Christian godliness and maturity in the people of St. Philip's and for this we thank God and also those who under God have ministered so faithfully.